glen-mac/watHeaders/README.md

 > Warning: code is horrible as I have only used this for personal use.
 When I get the time I will make it less-horrible (and faster).

-It's the one thing pentesters hate doing.. collecting information regarding the _best practice_ response headers provided by a particular host, or list of hosts.
+*It's the one thing pentesters hate doing...* collecting information regarding the _best practice_ response headers provided by a particular host, or list of hosts.

 Why do it by hand when you can automate it?
 And in Go!